 - Reduced out-patient cover

-- Six Week Option – a member can’t claim for private treatment as an in-patient or day-patient, or NHS cash benefit, if their treatment is available on the NHS within six weeks from the date their specialist recommends it
+- Six week option – a member can’t claim for private treatment as an in-patient or day-patient, NHS cash benefit, NHS cancer cash benefit or for the cost of an NHS amenity bed if their treatment is available on the NHS within six weeks from the date their specialist recommends it

 We recognise the need for flexibility not only in the cover your client chooses, but also the members to whom that cover applies.
 With Optimum, your client can specify that senior management have one set of benefits and the rest of the workforce another.
 Our only stipulation is that all staff within a defined category have the same benefits.

 We want to offer your clients services that can help reduce the costs of absenteeism, and help promote wellbeing among the workforce.
 We encourage clients with more than 250 employees to consider services that could help employees overcome challenges that could be affecting morale, working relationships and productivity:

 BacktoBetter - support for employees when they need it most